paraglider-project/paraglider/docs/source/developers/contributing.rst

 Contributing
 ========================================

 Welcome to the repo!
 We're currently building Paraglider with a small cross-industry team.
-We'll update this guidance further as we move closer to being a public open source project.
+We're excited to have you join us in building a new way to connect to cloud resources.

 Creating issues